-The good thing is your customers already like you, and they already believe in your product — that’s why they bought it.
+The good thing is that your customers already like you, and they already believe in your product — that’s why they bought it.
 It’s your job to keep it that way.

 - Most revenue comes from existing customers.

-In other words, user onboarding is imperative to customer retention and in turn, your business growth.
+In other words, user onboarding is imperative to customer retention and, in turn, your business growth.

 Creating a Customer Onboarding Strategy